Trojahn/FAST/README.md

 # Publications
 FAST was mentioned, described or used in the following publications:

-Trojahn, T. H. (2014).
-Automatic scenes video segmentation based on shot coherence (Master's dissertation, Universidade de São Paulo, São Carlos, Brasil).
-Retrieved from http://www.teses.usp.br/teses/disponiveis/55/55134/tde-20052014-152446/.
+Trojahn, T. H., 2014. *Automatic scenes video segmentation based on shot coherence*.
+M.S. thesis.
+Universidade de São Paulo.
+Avaliable in http://www.teses.usp.br/teses/disponiveis/55/55134/tde-20052014-152446/.
 (In portuguese).

 # Authors
 FAST was developed by Tiago H. Trojahn under the coordination of Rudinei Goularte